 What Is the Outlook for Liver Cancer?

-For many people with this disease, the cancer may never go away completely, or it may return in another part of the body.
+For many people with this disease, the cancer may never go away completely, or it may return to another part of the body.
 These people may continue to get regular treatments to help keep the cancer under control for as long as possible.
-IR methods can help relieve symptoms, alleviate pain and improve patients’ ability to function in day-to-day life.
+IR methods can help relieve symptoms, alleviate pain, and improve patients’ ability to function in day-to-day life.